enkidevs/curriculum/Android/Fundamentals/intro-to-android/tools-needed-to-use-android.md

 ---
 ## Revision

-What is use to write Java programs?
+What are some additional packages to install for Android Studio???
 ???

+* Android Support Repository
-* JDK
+* Android Support Library
-* JRE
+* Google Repository
-* SRE
+* Google UsB Drive